nelishajain/C/README.md

 # C
-These are the projects I did while taking intro to C course.
+These are those projects which i have done while taking intro to C course.